Skip to main content

 Delivery is via a virtually painless injection administered weekly.
 It makes you feel less hungry, feel fuller quicker and fuller for longer.

 You must complete a medical consultation with us to ensure you are suitable medically, to be educated on how to titrate dosing, what to expect and how to manage any side effects.
+Please view our FAQs below on GLP-1 agonists.

 We also provide fat dissolving injections (Acqualyx) for localised areas of stubborn fat.
 However, if you are carrying excess weight over a large area or effecting your entire body we do not recommend fat dissolving injections but instead the weekly GLP-1 agonist medication to obtain a healthy overall weight and body size.